 This drink is a delight.

-Once we leveled off, another drink was offered, and warm cashews were served and the meal order was taken.
+Once we leveled off, another drink and warm cashews were served and the meal order was taken.
 I’m not a huge cashew fan, maybe I’m just standing in solidarity for my niece who is allergic.
 It is unfortunate, since second helpings were offered.
 If there were some almonds or other nuts in there, I’d have been game…

 Here are the menus for the meal service: